Jean Rogers: Flash Gordon

-Rogers was assigned the role of Dale Arden in the first two Flash Gordon serials.
+The actress was signed by Universal Pictures in 1935, and started receiving screen credit.
+She was assigned the ingenue role of Dale Arden in the first two Flash Gordon serials.
 Buster Crabbe and Rogers were cast as the hero and heroine in the first serial, Flash Gordon.
 The evil ruler Ming the Merciless (Charles B. Middleton) lusted after her, and Gordon was forced to rescue her from one situation after another.
 While filming the series in 1937, her costume caught fire and she suffered burns on her hands.
 Co-star Crabbe smothered the fire by wrapping a blanket on her.